-High school changed my opinion of myself drastically and I was deeply depressed by the end.
-Nonetheless I had strong backing from my family and was determined to make them proud.
+High school changed my opinion of myself drastically and I was manic depressive by the end.
+Nonetheless I was determined to invest in my future.
 I went to college – not a traditional one, I enrolled at the Art Institute of Pittsburgh at 17.

-I can’t exactly pin point when, but between 19 and 20 I began to lose weight.
+I can’t exactly pinpoint when, but between 19 and 20 I began to lose weight.
 Whether it was from depression or something deeper within, it became a good thing, the negative became positive.
-Again focusing on myself, I began to make miraculous strides.
+Focusing on myself, I began to make miraculous strides.
 I began eating the things I thought to be healthy and cut out all the things I knew to be unhealthy.
 I eliminated all fast foods and drank water constantly.
 By the time I was 21 I almost had my bachelor’s degree and I had lost over 100 pounds through my own diet and exercise plan.
-This truly, was what my life until now has been based on.

 Another new me

 When I went for my initial consultation about a breast reduction the doctor looked over my whole body and saw what I’d become.
 Two years after the weight loss this was the first time I had realized what I had done to myself and the effect it would have on the rest of my life.
 The doctor explained the issues of the skin and why the gym wasn’t working.
 He suggested my surgery go beyond the breast reduction.
 He offered the body lift; this procedure would put me closer to where a 22-year old’s body should be.
-After much depression and thought I decided this one time opportunity would effect the rest of my life.
-Filled with anguish, I made my decision; I went through with the surgery.
-The entire 10 hour procedure was filmed for a documentary show on the Discovery Health Channel.
+After much depression and thought I decided this one-time opportunity would effect the rest of my life.
+I made my decision; I went through with the surgery.
+The entire 10-hour procedure was filmed for a documentary show on the Discovery Health Channel.